RishikeshMagar/ManufacturingNet/docs/source/shallow_learning_methods/all_classification_models.rst

 If you are having trouble picking a model (or are simply curious about how each model compares), ManufacturingNet provides a simple way to train all supported classification models on one dataset.

-ManufacturingNet.shallow_learning_methods' **AllClassificationModels** class trains the following models on your dataset with default parameters:
+ManufacturingNet.models' **AllClassificationModels** class trains the following models on your dataset with default parameters:

 - Logistic Regression
 - Random Forest